Judges at the International Criminal

 Guantanamo submissions

-"You have got to catch the Taliban and you need evidence," he says.
+Philippe Sands QC is the director of the Centre on International Courts and Tribunals at University College London."You have got to catch the Taliban and you need evidence," he says.
 "Evidence comes in the form of documents, in the form of witness statements and that gathering exercise for an institution without its own police force is incredibly problematic.

 "The court has a policy of only going after upper-echelon individuals - they don't want the foot soldiers.
 So you've got to apprehend those people."